zhuyue11/calculator/README.md

 ---
 When the application has started, you can enter numbers and operators separated by space like</br>
 <code>1 2 +</code></br>
 The calculator will calculate.
 Then it will print all the all un-operated numbers in input order.
-After the last operation, it will print</br>
+As an example, after the last operation <code>1 2 +</code>, it will print <code>3</code></br>
-<code>3</code></br>

 How to run the application
 ---